Skip to main content

 A.R.S. § 14-2902

 This statute determines the starting point for measuring whether a property interest or power of appointment complies with Arizona's rule against perpetuities.
-The clock generally starts at creation under standard property law principles, but Arizona recognizes important exceptions for revocable powers and contributions to existing trusts.
+The clock generally starts at creation under standard property law principles.
+Arizona recognizes exceptions for revocable powers and contributions to existing trusts.

 Title 14, INTESTATE SUCCESSION AND WILLS